segment-boneyard/sheet/Readme.md

   Create a new `Modal` instance with the given `el`.

 ### #show(fn)
-  Show the modal, emitting `show`, optionally calling `fn`.
+  Show the sheet, emitting `show`, optionally calling `fn`.

 ### #hide(fn)
-  Hide the modal, emitting `hide`, optionally calling `fn`.
+  Hide the sheet, emitting `hide`, optionally calling `fn`.

 ### #remove(fn)
-  Remove the modal from the DOM, optionally calling `fn`.
+  Remove the sheet from the DOM, optionally calling `fn`.

 ### #closeable()
-  Make the modal closeable.
+  Make the sheet closeable.

 ### #temporary()
-  Make the modal one-time-use, so that it removes itself on hiding.
+  Make the sheet one-time-use, so that it removes itself on hiding.

 ### #addClass(name)
-  Add a class `name` to the `.modal` and `.modal-overlay`.
+  Add a class `name` to the `.sheet` and `.sheet-overlay`.

 ### #removeClass(name)
-  Remove a class `name` from the `.modal` and `.modal-overlay`.
+  Remove a class `name` from the `.sheet` and `.sheet-overlay`.

 ## License